Minneapolis, Minnesota April 1999

 “Got to go, John.”

+My black cardigan hung on a hook on the back of the bathroom door, so I grabbed the sweater, my overnight bag, and walked out into a short hallway past another bathroom.
 My destination was the main kitchen, a fifties restaurant, complete with tabletop jukeboxes inviting you to dance next to Coca-Cola posters.
 Navigating through Wesley’s apartment building-turned-house presented the challenge of a maze.
 He rented to nine tenants at the south end, but he inhabited the rest of the building himself—a rambling assortment of rooms he’d reworked, redesigned, and decorated in various themes.
 Built in the fifties, the building and its owner embodied nostalgia.
-Because he’d combined numerous apartments, bathrooms, kitchens, and closets abounded throughout.
+Because he’d combined multiple apartments, numerous bathrooms, kitchens, and closets abounded throughout.

-“I thought Wesley might like some breakfast.
-I guess not.”
+“I thought Wesley might like some breakfast.”
+She glanced around as if searching for the man.
+“I guess not.”

-It seemed like the right thing to say, but from the look she gave me, I could have ended up with her coffee in my face.
-Her stare bored into me for a moment, the same expression as the night before when Wesley kissed my neck in her presence.
-Now, I knew why.
+“You could come to Sydney’s with us.”
+It seemed like the right thing to say, but from the sneer she flashed, I could have ended up with her coffee in my face.

 “You’re wasting your time with Wesley.
 He isn’t right for you, Sandra.”

+Her full, red lips pouted, and for a fleeting moment, her expression softened as she held my stare.
+When I didn’t respond, her lips tightened.
 “He does not do permanent relationships.”
-She turned to leave, defiantly turning her back on me as she shook her mane of red hair.
-“I’ve been living here nearly a year, and he does not do permanent relationships.”
-She walked away from me, moving quickly along the hall and opened the door, disappearing into the community hallway that led to the other nine apartments.
+She pivoted to leave, defiantly turning her back as she shook her mane of red hair.
+“I’ve been living here nearly a year, so I know.
+He’s not a forever kind of man.”
+With long strides, she left, disappearing into the community hallway that led to the other nine apartments.

 Her words echoed in my head.
 He does not do permanent relationships.
-Why and how would she know?

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.